python-pillow/Pillow/docs/deprecations.rst

 ``ImageMath.eval()`` has been deprecated.
 Use :py:meth:`~PIL.ImageMath.lambda_eval` or :py:meth:`~PIL.ImageMath.unsafe_eval` instead.

-Support for libtiff earlier than 4
+Support for LibTIFF earlier than 4
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. deprecated:: 10.4.0

-Support for libtiff earlier than 4 has been deprecated.
-Upgrade to a newer version of libtiff instead.
+Support for LibTIFF earlier than version 4 has been deprecated.
+Upgrade to a newer version of LibTIFF instead.

 Removed features
 ----------------